mikke89/RmlUiDoc/pages/style_guide.md

 Drop-down boxes can be instanced through the RML tag `<select>`{:.tag}, with individual options specified within the selection element with `<option>`{:.tag} tags.

+#### Intrinsic size

+Drop-down boxes in RmlUi have a fixed intrinsic size rather than adapting the size to their contents, as is common behavior in web browsers.
+Instead, the `width`{:.prop} and `height`{:.prop} properties should be specified explicitly to achieve the desired size.

 #### Generated elements

 The select element generates three hidden elements: